antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 [**Figure 3: Annotation specs**](_static/images/Dataset_addition/DataSetAddition_annotation_specs.png)

-The way how R2 should treat annotation parameters can be indicated in a so called seperat relation file.
+The way how R2 should treat annotation parameters can be indicated in a so called seperate relation file.
 For example you can indicate of the annotation should be numeric, add a description or indicate whether a certain annotatiom paramaterr should be  sample information or a grouping variable to use for analysis (DEG).
 Please make sure that the header of the relate file is identical to the example, and that the tracknames match to the ones that have been defined in the sample annotation.
 The "istrack" column tells R2 whether